Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

     fields: [field_or_set, field_or_set]
 ```

+`access_filters`: This is an optional list of [access filters](./8_access_grants.md#access-filters) to apply to the view when it is queried.

-`required_access_grants`: This is a list of [access grant](8_access_grants.md) names that are required to access this view.
+`required_access_grants`: This is a list of [access grant](8_access_grants.md#access-grants) names that are required to access this view.
 The grant names are always an `OR` condition.
 For example, if you listed `human_resources` and `executive` under this parameter, users who qualified for `human_resources`, `executive` or both would all be able to access data in this view.
 Note, these access grants will *always* be applied for this view in any join sequence.

-identifiers: This is a list of [fields](9_field.md) with additional information defining what kind of key (primary, foreign) they are to the table the view references.
+`identifiers`: This is a list of [fields](9_field.md) with additional information defining what kind of key (primary, foreign) they are to the table the view references.
 An example
 ```
 - name: order_key
   type: primary